getodk/docs/docs/central-api-form-management.rst

 Draft Form
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.8)*\
+.. raw:: html

-Draft Forms allow you to test and fix issues with Forms before they are finalized and presented to data collectors.
-They make this process easier, as Draft Forms can be created and discarded without consequence: your Drafts will not count against the overall Form schema, nor against the set of unique ``version``\  strings for the Form.

-You can create or replace the current Draft Form at any time by ``POST``\ ing to the ``/draft``\  subresource on the Form, and you can publish the current Draft by ``POST``\ ing to ``/draft/publish``\ .

-When a Draft Form is created, a Draft Token is also created for it, which can be found in Draft Form responses at ``draftToken``\ .
-This token allows you to `submit test Submissions to the Draft Form </central-api-submission-management/#creating-a-submission>`__ through clients like Collect.
+  <p><em>(introduced: version 0.8)</em></p><p>Draft Forms allow you to test and fix issues with Forms before they are finalized and presented to data collectors.
+They make this process easier, as Draft Forms can be created and discarded without consequence: your Drafts will not count against the overall Form schema, nor against the set of unique <code>version</code> strings for the Form.</p><p>You can create or replace the current Draft Form at any time by <code>POST</code>ing to the <code>/draft</code> subresource on the Form, and you can publish the current Draft by <code>POST</code>ing to <code>/draft/publish</code>.</p><p>When a Draft Form is created, a Draft Token is also created for it, which can be found in Draft Form responses at <code>draftToken</code>.
+This token allows you to <a href="/central-api-submission-management/#creating-a-submission">submit test Submissions to the Draft Form</a> through clients like Collect.
 If the Draft is published or deleted, the token will be deactivated.
-But if you replace the Draft without first deleting it, the existing Draft Token will be carried forward, so that you do not have to reconfigure your device.
+But if you replace the Draft without first deleting it, the existing Draft Token will be carried forward, so that you do not have to reconfigure your device.</p>

 Getting Draft Form Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/draft**

+.. raw:: html

-The response here will include standard overall Form metadata, like ``xmlFormId``\ , in addition to the Draft-specific information.
+  <p>The response here will include standard overall Form metadata, like <code>xmlFormId</code>, in addition to the Draft-specific information.</p>

 .. dropdown:: Request